 Our Bee Cocoon Hatchery Tube keeps your bee cocoons safe from birds, sun, wind, and rain.
 Spring mason bees and summer leafcutter bees hibernate in cocoons and it takes time for them to emerge.
-Bees rely on temperature and weather cues to wake from hibernation.
-Emerging from cocoons can take days as the bees chew out of their cocoons.
+Bees rely on temperature and weather cues to emerge from hibernation.
+Emerging from cocoons can take several days as the bees chew their way out of their cocoons.

 - 6" long, 1 3/8" diameter

 - White end plug with 8mm (5/16") exit hole

 - The hatchery can hold up to 200 mason or leafcutter bee cocoons.

 - Sunlight: Direct sun can kill your bee cocoons.

 - Wind: Bee cocoons are small and lightweight.

 - Rain: Some bee species cocoons are not waterproof.

 - Predators: Birds and squirrels are attracted to bee cocoons.